 Honeycomb was the name assigned by Google to the Android 3.0 version.
 Models 3.1 and 3.2, which were optimized for tablets, were launched in fast succession.
 Gingerbread was Android’s first tablet-only update.

 The Motorola Xoom was the first computer to run Android 3.0 Honeycomb, which was later upgraded to 3.1 and 3.2.
-It was developed with tablets in mind, and it improved the ability to read books, watch videos, and explore maps.
-In this edition, the physical Home, Back, and Menu buttons were replaced with soft keys.
+It was developed with tablets in mind, improving the ability to read books, watch videos, and explore maps.
+In this edition, soft keys replaced the physical Home, Back, and Menu buttons.

 9. Android Ice Cream Sandwich (Android 4.0)